Some remarks on strong multiplicity one for paramodular forms: Abstract

 \section{Abstract}

-We establish several refined strong multiplicity one results for paramodular cusp forms by using the spinor and standard $L$-functions with the combination of the methods from both of automorphic side and Galois side.
+We establish several refined strong multiplicity one results for paramodular cusp forms by using automorphic and Galois-theoretic methods.
+We also give an application to distinguishing eigenforms by the twisted central values of the spinor $L$-functions, which is based on a result in Radziwi{\l}{\l} and Yang \cite{RadziwillYang2023}.